NDLANO/frontend-packages/packages/typography/README.md

 <Text textStyle="ingress" element="span" margin="normal" />;
 ```

 Can be controlles using `textStyle`, `element`, `margin` props.
-The rendered element could be updated using the element prop.
+The rendered element can be updated using the element prop.